spatie/laravel-activitylog/docs/advanced-usage/logging-model-events.md

 ## Ignoring attributes from logging

-If you use wildcard logging, but do not want to log certain attributes, you can specify those attributes in `$logAttributesToIgnore`.
+If you use wildcard logging, but do not want to log certain attributes, you can specify those attributes by calling `->dontLogIfAttributesChangedOnly()`.

 ```php
 use Illuminate\Database\Eloquent\Model;